Aniporn Chalermburanawong: Miss Universe Thailand 2015

 Aniporn Chalermburanawong was crowned Miss Universe Thailand 2015 on 18 July 2015 at the Royal Paragon Hall, Siam Paragon.
 Leading up to the pageant, the contestants were hosted in Ubon Ratchathani province before flying back to Bangkok for the final stage.
 The 16th Annual Miss Universe Thailand pageant was broadcast on Channel 3.

-Aniporn Chalermburanawong is the very first woman to take home the Miss Universe Thailand crown from Lampang province.
-The Miss Universe Thailand 2015 prize package includes a cash prize 1,000,000฿ (one million baht), a crown and jewelry from Beauty Gems, a brand new Toyota Prius car and other prizes worth a total of over 4,000,000฿ (four million baht).
+Aniporn Chalermburanawong is the first contestant from Lampang province to take home the Miss Universe Thailand crown.
+The Miss Universe Thailand 2015 prize package included a cash prize 1,000,000฿ (one million baht), a crown and jewelry from Beauty Gems, a brand new Toyota Prius car and other prizes worth a total of over 4,000,000฿ (four million baht).

 Miss Universe 2015

-Aniporn Chalermburanawong represented Thailand at the Miss Universe 2015 pageant on December 20, 2015, at The AXIS, Planet Hollywood Resort and Casino in Las Vegas, Nevada, USA.
+Aniporn Chalermburanawong represented Thailand at the Miss Universe 2015 pageant on 20 December 2015, at The AXIS, Planet Hollywood Resort and Casino in Las Vegas, Nevada, USA.
 During her stay, she was roommates with Miss Vietnam Phạm Thị Hương and Miss Dominican Republic Clarissa Molina.
-An early favorite, she ended Thailand's drought of placements and advanced into the Top 10 as well as winning the Best National Costume award for her tuk tuk inspired costume.
+An early favorite, she ended Thailand's drought of placements and advanced into the Top 10 as well as winning the Best National Costume award for her tuk tuk-inspired costume.